 1.1

 The purpose of this document is to provide a means of ensuring that High Life Highland (HLH) has adequate systems and controls in place to ensure the “proper administration of its financial affairs”.
-It is the responsibility of the Board of Directors of HLH to ensure that these systems and controls are in place and are operating effectively.
+The Board of Directors are responsible for the governance of the financial matters of HLH, and it is the role of the Chief Executive to ensure that these systems and controls are in place and are operating effectively.

 1.2